GregDony/CubeSat/Structures-and-Thermal-(Opportunity).md

             - If machining is needed in order to have the cameras fit then additional support may be needed to strengthen the structure

+### Failures
+ - Michael Swartout states that “more time needs to be devoted to system-level functional testing rather than mechanical, thermal, and '